Marina Information

 In the approach to the Queen's Channel, strong onshore winds especially when combined with an outflowing tide can cause breaking seas dangerous to small craft.
 In these conditions it is best not to approach at all.

 Locals sometimes use the Rock Channel just north of New Brighton.
-There is a gap in the training wall here, and for a small craft it's a shortcut out to sea.
-It is not buoyed in any way, and should only be attempted with local knowledge.
+There is a gap in the training wall here, and for a small craft it's a shortcut out to sea, BUT it is not buoyed in any way, and should only be attempted with local knowledge.
+There are at least a dozen charted wrecks around this short cut - so you are warned!!
+In fact, if you look for them, you will find that there are also an awful lot of wrecks sitting on the banks that border the Queens Channel and other close banks so careful navigation and up-to-date charts are a must.

 Upon approach to the Queen's Channel and onwards monitor VHF channel 12 for Mersey Radio who deal with the traffic reports, navigational warnings and weather.